aaronbloomfield/slp/docs/rubyrails-getting-started.md

 4. The previous command installs the gem(s) in a single `gems/` directory that *all* of your Ruby apps can use.
 However, the webserver cannot access that directory.
 Thus, you need to run `bundle --deployment`.
 This will install all the gems *again*, but this time to vendor/bundle, which the web server *can* find.
 4. Reload the apache web server by running `/usr/local/bin/reload-apache2`

+### Uploading to the server

+The server is 64-bit, and your local development platform is likely 32-bit (especially if you are using the VirtualBox image).
+Thus, in addition to uploading, you will have to reinstall the gems.
+To do so:

+- Upload the files to pegasus: `rsync -a railshw/ mst3k@server:~/railshw`
+    - The syntax for that command (such as all the forward slashes) must be exact!
+    - At this point, your rails page should give a Passenger error with "wrong ELF class" listed there
+- Log into pegasus: `ssh mst3k@server`
+- Move into the railshw/ directory that was just created when we uploaded the directory: `cd railshw`
+- Delete the vendor/bundle directory: `/bin/rm -rf vendor/bundle`
+- Reinstall the gems: `bundle install --path vendor/bundle`
+  - At this point, you should be able to view your application

+You may need to transfer the DB, or run db:migrate, depending on the details of your app

 ### Troubleshooting

 If you get a Passenger error on the server that states, "wrong ELF class", as shown [here](images/rails-bad-elf.png), then the problem is that you have installed all of your gems (via `bundle install --path vendor/bundle`) on your local ***32-bit*** machine or image, and then uploaded them to the server, which is a 64-bit machine.
 To fix, you must delete the ***entire*** bundle directory on the server: `/bin/rm -rf ~/railshw/vendor/bundle`, and then reinstall them all again (via `bundle install --path vendor/bundle`).